Healthy World Café is getting closer to its goal of serving the public full time.

 The café's new lunch operation will be called "Healthy World Café at the Moravian Lunchroom."
 Staff from both serving groups will volunteer to help each other's serving operations.

 "Our ultimate goal is to one day be open full-time and serve breakfast, lunch and dinner," he said.
 "But for right now, we're working on our lunch (program).
-We're glad for the opportunity to partner with First Moravian.
-This will benefit the community."

 How it works: Healthy World Café operates on a community kitchen design based on a model created by Denise Cerreta, founder of One World Everybody Eats Café, based in Idaho Falls, Idaho.